Out & About

 And if you stop off at Gurat on the way you can visit the 10th Century church of St. George.

 Right on the doorstep is the fabulous Chateau at Villebois Lavalette.
-As well as weekly English speaking guided tours, there are regular events and performances held in the grounds of the chateau, so it is always worth checking with the tourist office to see what’s on during your stay.
+As well as weekly English speaking guided tours, there are regular events and performances held in the grounds of the chateau, so it is always worth checking with the Office de Tourisme to see what’s on during your stay.

 Dune du Pilat is Europe's tallest sand dune, nestled between the Atlantic Ocean, an enormous pine forest, the Arcachon Bay, a sandbank and a peninsula.
 It is 190km and 2hrs drive away, but if you have never been it is worth a day trip because it almost defies description.